Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 we find for the energy-momentum tensor the decomposition

-Let us note here that $\mathscr{U}^{\mu\nu}(x)$ is in general not conserved by itself.
+Let us note here that $\mathscr{U}^{\mu\nu}(x)$ is not conserved by itself, even in the absense of non-metricity and torsion.
 The contributions from the shear current and dilatation current in \eqref{eq:energyMomentumHKdecomposition} are needed to obtain a conservation law.
 However, these two terms come unavoidably with derivatives.

 Taking the trace of \eqref{eq:energyMomentumHKdecomposition} we obtain the divergence-type relation

 Similarly, by subtracting the trace we find

 We will argue below that these two relations should be understood as conservation-type relations for non-conserved Noether currents associated to extended symmetries.
 While variants of eq.\ \eqref{eq:divergenceW} have been discussed in the context of dilatation and conformal symmetry (see also section \ref{sec:WeylGaugeTransformations} below), eq.\ \eqref{eq:divergenceQ} is new to the best or our knowledge.